 - Mycoject Ultra is labeled as a tree injection for non-bearing trees only.
 Do not inject trees less than 2 inches in diameter.
 Group 41 fungicide.
 12-hr rentry.

-- Actigard 50 WG at 0.5 to 3.2 oz/A plus an antibiotic.
+- Actigard 50 WG at 1 to 2 oz/A plus an antibiotic.
 Can also be used at 1 oz/quart of 1% penetrant (silicone surfactant), as a paint, to pruned limbs left after cutting out blight.
 Paint 1 to 1.5 ft starting from pruning cut.
 Do not apply within 60 days of harvest.
 Useful for infected trees 3-to-10-years old (replace younger infected trees).
-Group 21 fungicide.
+Group P01 fungicide.
 12-hr reentry.

-Notes Group 33 fungicides such as Aliette WDG and Rampart are registered for apple and pear and Aliette WDG and Alude are registered for ornamental pears, but these products are not recommended as foliar applications because control is too variable and the materials are not compatible with copper products.
+Notes: Group P7 fungicides such as Aliette WDG and Rampart and ReLoad (or Organocide Plant Doctor for the home) are registered for apple and pear and Aliette and Alude are registered for ornamental pears, but these products are not recommended as foliar applications because control is too variable and the materials are not compatible with copper products.
 Trunk injection of a similar product was better than nothing in Michigan but has not been evaluated in the PNW.

 Some registered products offer only suppression of this disease and thus are not recommended for use.
-These products include DoubleNickel 55 and Regalia.
+These products include DoubleNickel 55, Regalia, and Stargus.

 Biological control Use in conjunction with other control tactics such as thorough sanitation and antibiotics.
 Use only after the use of lime sulfur products.

 - Blossom Protect (Aureobasidium pullulans) at 2.5 lb/2 A plus 17.5 lb Buffer Protect.
 Use at 15% to 20% bloom and again at full bloom to petal fall.
+First application should be applied to all trees (rather than alternate row spraying.)
 If crop load thinning in early bloom with lime sulfur or ATS, delay first use of Blossom Protect until full bloom.
 May enhance russeting on some cultivars when applied late bloom.
 Use in conjunction with other control tactics such as thorough sanitation and antibiotics.
 Not compatible with many pesticides or additives, a compatibility list is available.
 Do not use following an application of a copper-based product or severe russeting will occur.
 Excellent control.
 4-hr reentry.
 O

-- Serenade ASO (Bacillus subtilis strain QST 713) at 2 to 6 quarts/A. Active ingredient is basically an antibiotic so use late in bloom like you would oxytetracycline.
+- Serenade Opti (Bacillus subtilis strain QST 713) at 14 to 20 oz/A. Active ingredient is basically an antibiotic so use late in bloom like you would oxytetracycline.
 It does not work if used like the biologicals early in the bloom season.
 Fair to good control.
 4-hr reentry.
 O

 References Elkins, R.B., Temple, T.N., Shaffer, C.A., Ingels, C.A., Lindow, S.B., Zoller, B.G., and Johnson, K. 2015.
 Evaluation of dormant-stage inoculum sanitation as a component of a fire blight management program for fresh market Bartlett pear.
 Plant Disease 99:1147-1152.